 - i.
-In collaboration with college campuses, conduct campus climate studies to identify areas for attention; - ii.
+Conduct campus climate studies to identify areas for attention; - ii.
 Survey administrators annually on their ability and efforts to meet the District's equal employment opportunity and diversity efforts; - iii.
 Maintain an equal employment opportunity online presence on the District's website by highlighting the District's commitment to diversity and equal employment opportunity, ADA, sexual harassment and nondiscrimination policies, procedures, and programs.
 The website will also list contact persons for further information on all of these topics; - iv.
-In collaboration with college campuses, promote various cultural celebrations on campus; - v.
+Promote various cultural celebrations on campus; - v.
 Recognize multilingualism and knowledge of multiculturalism as a desired and, when appropriate, required skill and qualification for community college employees; - vi.
 Conduct longevity surveys of employees who have remained with the district for five or more years, analyze the data for patterns impacting monitored groups, and implement concrete measures to help replicate this effect for others; - vii.
 Ensure the timely and thorough investigation of all harassment and discrimination complaints.